USING IRONPDF

 Working with PDF files in C# projects involves thinking about long-term file preservation.
 Archival-quality digital files play an important role in document management.
 That's when the world of PDF/A was developed and became a game-changer for developers dealing with electronic documents.
 We'll explore how you can convert PDF files to PDF/A using the IronPDF library.

-How to convert PDF to PDF/A1.
-Install PDF library using NuGet Package Manager
+1. Install the PDF library using NuGet Package Manager.

 Understanding PDF/A